 - 8.1.
 Candidates should be notified of their result on the day of the assessment.
-If this is not practical due to time constraints, results will be issued within five working days of the assessment.
-Appropriate feedback will be given to unsuccessful Candidates following the assessment. - 8.2.
+Appropriate, constructive feedback will be given to unsuccessful Candidates. - 8.2.
 A pass certificate will be issued to successful Candidates by the Kennel Club for the judge to upload to their online JEP account.
-Unsuccessful Candidates will receive constructive feedback.